How It Works

 10

-Games must have at least 10 critic reviews to appear on the games leaderboard.
-This ensures we have enough professional opinions to calculate a meaningful disparity score.
+Games need at least 10 critic reviews to appear on the games leaderboard.

 10